50 Natural Remedies That Really Work

 Heart health booster

-“Brushing your teeth with baking soda and a pinch of sea salt is a natural way to get a squeaky clean mouth while naturally brightening the teeth,” says Megan Linney, spa director at the Spa at Red Rock by Well & Being (it’s part of the Red Rock Casino Resort & Spa).
-“The sea salt is detoxifying and healing to the gums while giving an extra “scrub” effect to the teeth.”
+“Brushing your teeth with baking soda and a pinch of sea salt is a natural way to get a squeaky clean mouth while naturally brightening the teeth,” says Megan Linney, founder and consultant at Megan Linney Spa Life in California.
+“The sea salt is detoxifying and healing to the gums while giving an extra ‘scrub’ effect to the teeth.”

-According to author and internist Jacob Teitelbaum, MD, the single most powerful herb for cancer prevention is curcumin.
+According to Hawaii-based author and board-certified internist Jacob Teitelbaum, MD, the single most powerful herb for cancer prevention is curcumin.
 Derived from turmeric, curcumin is what makes Indian curries yellow.
 “There have been countless studies showing that it helped everything from arthritis and Alzheimer’s to depression and cancer.
 The problem?
 Its absorption was so poor that unless you were eating an Indian diet all day you couldn’t get enough without taking literally hundreds of turmeric pills.
 Most turmeric is less than 2 percent curcumin.”
+Therefore, he suggests adding turmeric to your diet to increase curcumin absorption.
+Taking two to four pills may lead to positive effects, he says.
+“Research shows that it also increases the effectiveness of chemotherapy and decreases its toxicity and one capsule twice a day was as effective as Zoloft for depression,” Dr. Teitelbaum adds.

 Inflammation and depression fighter

-The loss of omega-3s in the American diet has contributed to inflammation, depression, and heart disease—along with other mood disorders, says Dr. Teitelbaum.
-“I was asked to write a 20,000-word textbook chapter on nutrition and mental health, and the most important nutrient was fish oil.”
-You can get plenty of omega-3s by eating more fatty fish like salmon, mackerel, and trout.
-Don’t like fish?
-Find even more omega-3 rich food options here.
+The loss of omega-3s in the American diet has resulted in a dramatic increase in inflammation, depression, and heart disease—along with other mood disorders, says Dr. Teitelbaum.
+“I was asked to write a 20,000-word textbook chapter on nutrition and mental health, and the most important nutrient was fish oil,” he says.
+The problem?
+“It normally takes seven large fish oil pills to see the clinical benefits shown in the studies.”
+However, he adds that research has shown that a new form, called Vectomega, allows people to get the same benefit with just one pill each day.
+You can also get plenty of omega-3s by eating more fatty fish like salmon, mackerel, and trout.

 Baking soda is a home staple for good reason: It’s one of several effective natural remedies for heartburn, specifically for the symptoms of acid reflux.
 Because it contains carbonate, it helps restore the acid/alkaline balance in your digestive tract.
 Experts recommend putting one teaspoon of baking soda in a glass of water and drinking it (just don’t do this on a full stomach).